Wonderful service from start to finish.

 Rights for cohabiting couples

 The number of cohabiting couples is on the rise, with more than 6 million couples now cohabiting compared to fewer than 3 million in 1996.
-“This is the modern way that couples choose to live together; a growing number without any plans to marry,” continues Sarah.
+“This is the modern way that couples choose to live together; a growing number without any plans to marry,” continues Sam.
 “Currently, cohabiting couples have no rights surrounding their property or pensions should they split or one of them die, unless they set up a Will or cohabitation agreement, which we would always recommend.
 These proposals would bring recognition of this modern way of life and not discriminate against couples purely because they are not inclined to marry.

-“Now is the perfect opportunity for these proposals to be seized and carried forward by the next Parliament,” concludes Sarah.
+“Now is the perfect opportunity for these proposals to be seized and carried forward by the next Parliament,” concludes Sam.
 “There is a fear that Brexit will overpower any plans that have been building in the last 10 years, and it’s important that our leaders are not tempted to put changes like this, that could have a positive impact on hundreds of thousands of families, to one side.
 With the Conservative and Labour manifestos due out this week, it will be interesting to see where this lies in their priorities.”

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.